-South of the groyne is another section of rock revetment in fair condition, with interlocked rocks although crest remains uneven similar to section north of derelict groyne.
+South of the groyne is another section of rock revetment (121AB901B0801C06) in fair condition, with interlocked rocks although crest remains uneven similar to section north of the derelict groyne.
+There are signs of movement in the rock armour, and the profile of the revetment is steep, particularly at the northern end, adjacent the groyne remains.